leylaKapi/leylaKapi.github.io/source/_posts/2014-08-08-fix-rake-db-populate.markdown

 ```
 then try to run tour rails project.

-- if not exist, you should create new file in this directory `sample_data.rb`.
+- if not exist, you should create new file in `lib/tasks` directory, `sample_data.rake`.

 That' s all.